jamessimone/apex-rollup/README.md

 - `Lookup Field On Lookup Object` - the API Name of the field on the lookup object that matches the value stored in `Lookup Field On Calc Item`
 - `Rollup Field On Lookup Object` - the API Name of the field on the lookup object where the rolled-up values will be stored (I've been using AnnualRevenue on the account as an example)
 - `Lookup Object` - the name of the SObject you’d like to roll the values up to (in this case, Account)
 - `Rollup Type` - the operation you're looking to perform.
-Acceptable values are SUM / MIN / MAX / AVERAGE / COUNT / COUNT_DISTINCT / CONCAT
+Acceptable values are SUM / MIN / MAX / AVERAGE / COUNT / COUNT_DISTINCT / CONCAT / CONCAT_DISTINCT.
+Both CONCAT and CONCAT_DISTINCT separate values with commas
 - `Changed Fields On Calc Item` (optional) - comma-separated list of field API Names to filter items from being used in the rollup calculations unless all the stipulated fields have changed

 You can perform have as many rollups as you'd like per object/trigger -- all operations are batched.